dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 displays a dialog listing all available restarts.

-For convenience, there are two other menu items for signalling ``<abort>`` restarts, which are defined to mean “terminate the current computation”.
+For convenience, there are two other menu items for signalling ``<abort>`` restarts, which are defined to mean "terminate the current computation".

 **Thread > Abort** signals the innermost available ``<abort>`` restart—that is, it aborts as little as possible—whereas **Thread > Abort All** signals